Prince Andrew and Sarah Ferguson to take the Queen’s corgis

 The Duke of York and Sarah, Duchess of York, will become the new owners of Queen Elizabeth II’s beloved corgis following her death.

 A spokesperson for Prince Andrew said he and Sarah will take on the animals, named Muick and Sandy.
-Both dogs were gifted to the late monarch by the duke.
+Both dogs were gifted to the late monarch by the prince.

 The Queen was famously a big fan of the breed and owned more than 30 corgis during her lifetime.